magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 6.369 sec
 ```

 You'll got the same results as in the previous forced failure.
-So fa
+Correct
-so good.
-Now correct the forced bug and see the results again:
+the forced bug and observe the report again:

 ```clj
 Writing suite.cljs...